timsamoff/HMLabs/README.md

 # HackedMechanics
-One-half of an IF game for an MFA Thesis
+One-half of an IF game for an MFA Thesis.

 http://thesis.samoff.com